-Susan M. Collins is the Joan and Sanford Weill Dean of Public Policy at the Gerald R. Ford School of Public Policy and a professor of public policy and economics.
-She began her deanship in August 2007, was reappointed to a second term in 2012, and will step down from the deanship, after ten productive years, on June 30.
-Before coming to Michigan, Collins was a professor of economics at Georgetown University and a senior fellow in economic studies at the Brookings Institution, where she retains a nonresident affiliation.
-She is an international economist whose research interests focus on the implications of increasing international economic integration and the determinants of economic growth in industrial, emerging market, and developing countries.
-She is currently a member of the Board of Directors of the Federal Reserve Bank of Chicago, a member of the Council on Foreign Relations, and a research associate of the National Bureau of Economic Research.
-She served a term as president of the Association for Professional Schools of International Affairs (APSIA) from 2013-2015 and, earlier in her career, as a senior staff economist on the President's Council of Economic Advisers.
-Collins received her bachelor's degree summa cum laude in economics from Harvard University and her doctorate in economics from the Massachusetts Institute of Technology
+Susan M. Collins is the CEO and president of the Federal Reserve Bank of Boston.
+She is on extended leave from the University of Michigan, where she is the Edward M. Gramlich Collegiate Professor of Public Policy, professor of economics, and former dean of the Ford School (2007-17), as well as former provost and executive vice president for academic affairs (2020-22).
+Before coming to Michigan, she was on the economics faculty at Georgetown University and Harvard University, and a senior fellow at the Brookings Institution (where she retains a nonresident affiliation).
+She is an international economist whose research interests center on understanding and fostering economic growth in industrial, emerging market, and developing countries.
+She is currently a member of the Board of Directors of the Federal Reserve Bank of Chicago, a member of the Council on Foreign Relations, and a research associate at the National Bureau of Economic Research.
+She served a term as president of the Association for Professional Schools of International Affairs (APSIA) from 2013-15 and, earlier in her career, as a senior staff economist on the President’s Council of Economic Advisers.
+Collins received her bachelor’s degree, summa cum laude, in economics from Harvard University and her doctorate in economics from the Massachusetts Institute of Technology.

 - PhD in economics, Massachusetts Institute of Technology

 - President and CEO, Boston Federal Reserve Bank